 What is CRG163?

-CRG163 was first registered on the 6th of March 1970 by the original Crosville Motor Services Limited bus company.
-It’s headquarters was in Chester, operating bus services from it’s bus depots across Cheshire, Merseyside north and mid Wales.
+The Crosville Motor Services Limited bus company had It’s headquarters in Chester, operating bus services from it’s bus depots across Cheshire, Merseyside North and Mid Wales.
 Crosville operated local registered bus services, coach trips as well as long distance express coach services to London and other major UK destinations.

 = Bristol RE; G

 On 06 March, 2020 CRG163 celebrated its 50 year anniversary since the date of its first registration of 06 March 1970.
 It was therefore a special year for CRG163 and very apt as we enter the next chapter.
-Unfortunately any restoration progress was hindered by the pandemic emergency.Covid19 impact
+Unfortunately any restoration progress or celebrations were hindered by the pandemic emergency.50 year anniversary

 If you have any photos or related information about CRG163 or any information on the parts presently required then please e-mail me, Richard Jones at email@example.com